eugtan98/Chaotic-Double-Pendulum-Simulator/README.md

     * *Relation to Principles:* This file strictly handles the math described in Section 1.

 * **`main.py` (The View & Controller):**
-    * **SimulationManager Class:** Manages the state and calls the physics engine.
+    * **SimulationManager Class:** Manages the state, runs the physics engine, and calculates separation, energy, and Lyapunov metrics.
-    * **SmartSlider Class:** A custom UI widget combining Matplotlib sliders with buttons.
+    * **SmartSlider Class:** A custom UI widget combining Matplotlib sliders with increment buttons.
-    * **Layout Logic:** Handles the "Dashboard" arrangement (Plots, Graphs, and Controls).
+    * **Layout Logic:** Handles the 6-panel dashboard arrangement (Single Sim, Chaos Demo, Angle Plot, Energy Plot, Phase Space, Separation Plot).

+## 4. Development Process (5%)
+**Process & Challenges:**
+1.  **Initial CLI Phase:** The project started as a command-line tool (`main.py`) where users had to manually input numbers.
+2.  **Debugging Physics:**
+    * *Issue:* The second pendulum's motion was physically incorrect.
+    * *Solution:* Found a copy-paste error in `pendulum_model.py` where `l1` was used instead of `l2` in the `num2` equation.
+Corrected the signs to match standard Lagrangian mechanics.
+3.  **Debugging Math:**
+    * *Issue:* Simulation inaccuracies.
+    * *Solution:* Identified an error in the RK4 implementation where `0.5 * dt` was used incorrectly in the final step.
+Corrected to standard RK4 form.
+4.  **UI Pivot:** Realized that text input was poor for exploring chaos.
+Decided to build a GUI Dashboard inspired by ideal gas simulators shown by professor.
+5.  **Layout Challenges:** The labels in Matplotlib overlapped with sliders.
+I resolved this by manually calculating coordinate offsets and creating a custom Layout Manager.

-## 4. References
+## 5. References
 * **Physics Equations:** Derived from standard Classical Mechanics textbooks (Lagrangian dynamics of a double pendulum).
 * **AI Assistance (ChatGPT):**
     * Used for generating the initial skeleton code for the CLI version.
     * Consulted for debugging the `ZeroDivisionError` in the initial `main.py`.
     * Assisted in writing the `matplotlib.widgets` code for the GUI transition and designing the "Smart Slider" class.

-## 5. Modifications & Enhancements
+## 6. Modifications & Enhancements
 **From CLI to GUI Dashboard:**
-The initial program was a simple script that ran one simulation and showed one plot.
-I have significantly enhanced this to be a scientific exploration tool.
+The original reference was a simple script that ran one simulation.
+I have significantly enhanced this into a scientific exploration tool.

-**Specific Contributions:**
+**Self Contributions:**
 1.  **Smart Sliders (Custom Class):**
-    * *Problem:* Standard sliders are hard to set to exact values (e.g., exactly 0.000 velocity).
-    * *My Contribution:* I wrote a custom `SmartSlider` class that adds `<` and `>` buttons to every slider.
+    * I wrote a custom `SmartSlider` class that adds `<` and `>` buttons to every slider.
 This allows for precise, discrete increments (e.g., steps of 0.001 for angles), which is critical for testing sensitivity to initial conditions.
-2.  **Dashboard Architecture:**
-    * *Enhancement:* Instead of popup windows, I designed a single-window dashboard containing 4 simultaneous panels: Control, Trajectory, Chaos Comparison, and Data Analysis.
+2.  **Advanced Scientific Metrics:**
+    * **Separation vs. Time:** Quantifies the "Butterfly Effect" by plotting the distance between chaotic trajectories.
+    * **Lyapunov Exponent:** Implemented real-time estimation of the Lyapunov exponent to scientifically confirm chaotic behavior.
+    * **Energy Verification:** Added an **Energy vs. Time** graph plotting $K$, $U$, and Total Energy ($E$).
+This allows users to verify the conservation of energy and check the accuracy of the numerical method.
-3.  **Real-Time Metrics:**
+3.  **Educational Tools:**
-    * *Enhancement:* Added a "Separation vs. Time" graph that calculates the Euclidean distance between the two chaotic trajectories in real-time, providing a quantitative measure of the "Butterfly Effect" that wasn't present in the original code.
+    * Added a **Pause/Resume** feature to allow user to freeze the simulation for explanation.
+    * Added an **Angle vs. Time** graph to visualize periodicity.
+    * **Smart View Reset:** Implemented logic to automatically reset zoomed graph views only when necessary (Replay/Reset), improving the user experience.
 4.  **Merged Phase Space:**
-    * *Enhancement:* Combined the phase space of both pendulums into one graph for easier comparison of their dynamic states.
+    * Combined the phase space of both pendulums into one graph for easier comparison of their dynamic states.